jbangdev/jbang-vscode/README.md

 - Create a new JBang script from an existing template with the `JBang: Create a new script` command.

 ## Installation:
-Continuous Integration builds can be installed from [https://github.com/fbricon/vscode-jbang/releases/tag/latest](https://github.com/fbricon/vscode-jbang/releases/tag/latest).
-Download the most recent `vscode-jbang-<version>.vsix` file and install it by following the instructions [here](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).
+Continuous Integration builds can be installed from [https://github.com/jbangdev/jbang-vscode/releases/tag/latest](https://github.com/jbangdev/jbang-vscode/releases/tag/latest).
+Download the most recent `jbang-vscode-<version>.vsix` file and install it by following the instructions [here](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).

 ## Development Setup